 The supplied FillAutomatic.tst script, along with the supplied compare file FillAutomatic.cmp, are designed to test the Fill program automatically, as described by the test script documentation.

-For completeness of testing, it is recommended to test the Fill program both interactively and automatically.
+For completeness of testing, test the Fill program both interactively and automatically.

-The Hack assembly language is described in detail in Chapter 4.
+The Hack assembly language is documented and discussed in Chapter 4.

-Use a plain text editor to write the first assembly program.
-Start by loading and editing the suppliedprojects/04/mult/Mult.asm file.
+Use a plain text editor to write/edit the first assembly program.
+Start by loading and editing the supplied skeletal projects/04/mult/Mult.asm file.

-Use the supplied CPU emulator to load, and then test, the translated Mult.hack code.
-This can be done either interactively, or batch-style, using the supplied Mult.tst script.
-If you get run-time errors, go to
+Use the supplied CPU emulator to load, and then execute, your Mult program.
+This can be done either interactively, or using the supplied Mult.tst script.
+If there are any errors, goto step 1.

 Repeat stages 1-3 for the second program (Fill.asm), working in the projects/04/fill folder.